Why do I have heavy periods?

 The average length of a woman’s period is five days however this can vary from two to seven days depending on your cycle.
 The average amount of blood lost during a period is 30 to 40 millilitres (ml), with 9 out of 10 women losing less than 80ml.*

 Many women will also pass blood clots during their period these clots are considered to be large if each individual one is larger than a fifty pence coin.
 If you experience heavy periods with clots you may find that these clots appear on the heaviest days of your cycle.
 Your period will appear thicker than usual and you might find that you have to change your sanitary towel or tampons more often.

 Heavy menstrual bleeding (menorrhagia) is considered to be 60ml or more in each cycle.** Women who experience heavy bleeding may also notice that they feel tired and run down, this could because if you’re regularly bleeding heavily your blood count might be low.
 You may be living with anaemia (iron deficiency), which can cause symptoms such as; lack of energy, pale skin and a shortness of breath.

 In the lead up to menopause (peri-menopause) you may experience a heavier menstrual flow than you are used to.
 You might feel like you’re constantly on your period, and any prolonged bleeding should be discussed with your GP.
 Many women note that their periods become lighter and less frequent; however this isn’t always the case for everyone.

 Your menstrual cycle can vary and this completely normal.
 There are many reasons why your period might be late.
 For example stress and diet can affect your cycle or a new contraceptive pill.
-To find out more visit our late period page.
+To find out more visit our late period guide.